turbobabr/sketch-lang-fix/README.md

 Here are the steps to register the action:

 1. Be sure that [Sketch DevTools Assistant](https://github.com/turbobabr/sketch-devtools-assistant) is installed and running.
-2. Execute 'Sketch App Menu' -> 'Plugins' -> 'Lang-Fix' -> 'Register Lang-Fix Autorun' plugin.
+2. Execute `Sketch App Menu -> Plugins -> Lang-Fix -> Register Lang-Fix Autorun` plugin.
 3. Restart Sketch App.
 4. If everything worked out, you should see the familiar message in automatically opened document: <img src="https://raw.githubusercontent.com/turbobabr/sketch-lang-fix/master/docs/applicator_notification.png">
 5. Check if the shortcuts are working as expected.